BOOK A FREE DISCOVERY CALL

 You might choose from:

-I can validate emotion and still hold boundaries.
+3. I can validate emotions and still hold boundaries.

 Want to go deeper?

 This is just a taste.
-In the FREE (20-page) Beliefs About Emotions, you’ll go deeper by:
+In the FREE (20-page) GUIDE: Beliefs About Emotions, you’ll go deeper by:

-Exploring the beliefs about emotions you inherited from your family, culture, and past experiences.
+• Exploring the beliefs about emotions that you inherited from your family, culture, and past experiences.

 You can download the free guide here: